If you have been arrested for a DUI or DWI in New York City, we can help

 Because felony drunk driving cases carry far harsher penalties than misdemeanors, it’s important to have excellent legal representation.
 A New York DUI / DWI defense attorney can evaluate the factors in each case to minimize potential consequences, and provide the best possible defense.

 Whether you decide to take your case to trial or take a plea is a very serious decision that should only be made after you have all the facts.
 Most individuals simply want their case to settle so that they can move on with their lives, but making the wrong decision can follow you for years to come.
 No matter what choice you make, be sure to have all the information possible.
-At Perlmutter & McGuinness P.C. we thoroughly investigate every case.
+At Law Offices of Daniel A. McGuinness, PC we thoroughly investigate every case.